-How to Get Started with RedBeam Asset Tracking Software (5 Tips for New Users)
+How to Get Started with RedBeam Asset Tracking Software

 It should come as no surprise that organizing your business's equipment well can lead to huge benefits and even help overcome some of the challenges we’ve discussed in our previous blogs.
 In fact, and as stated in ScienceDirect, the implementation of an asset management system helped a New England medical facility reduce errors by over 41%.